August Home Maintenance and Safety Checklist

 Upgrade to energy-efficient bulbs

-If you haven’t upgraded your lightbulbs to new, energy-saving compact fluorescents, there’s no time like the present.
+If you haven’t upgraded your lightbulbs to new, energy-saving compact fluorescents, there’s no time like the present (especially with shorter days on the horizon).
 These bulbs also last longer, so less work for you means this is a win-win.

 Tighten and lubricate door hinges